-There are many methods available to persecutors in countries like Niger.
-Block 2.12 is a particular issue that affects converts.
+Religion plays a paramount role in many aspects of social life.
+One of them is on the issue of child custody, particularly affecting converts.
 Family and community members will do everything possible to deny a convert the right to inherit or keep custody of children when they push for divorce.